by Bill McBride on 1/30/2017 02:34:00 PM

 Click on graph for larger image.

-It seems likely the ISM manufacturing index will show expansion again in November, and the consensus is for a reading of 52.3.
+It seems likely the ISM manufacturing index will show stronger expansion in January, and the consensus is for a reading of 55.0.